-Does the project expect to include any gender-responsive measures to address gender gaps or promote gender equality and women's empowerment? (yes $\boxtimes /no \square$) If yes, please upload gender action plan or equivalent here.
-See Annex I closing gender gaps in access to and control over natural resources;
+Does the project expect to include any gender-responsive measures to address gender gaps or promote gender equality and women's empowerment? (yes \boxtimes /no \square) If yes, please upload gender action plan or equivalent here.
+See Annex I

-If possible, indicate in which results area(s) the project is expected to contribute to gender equality:

-\boxtimes improving women's participation and decision making; and or generating socio-economic benefits or services for women.

-Does the project's results framework or logical framework include gender-sensitive indicators? (yes \boxtimes /no \square)
+4 If possible, indicate in which results area(s) the project is expected to contribute to gender equality: closing gender gaps in access to and control over natural resources; improving women's participation and decision making; and or generating socio-economic benefits or services for women.
+Does the project's results framework or logical framework include gender-sensitive indicators? (ye. /no[]

+\boxtimes